 The same saucepan got a lot more use in two days in my tiny kitchen than it had since my last Thanksgiving in Portland.
 The kitchen in Portland was at least three times the size, and I didn’t have to worry about cookware or utensils getting dirty.
 I’d just grab another utensil, and throw the dirty one in the dishwasher.
 Now, in my little apartment, I had to hand wash and dry everything so it could be available immediately.
 How life can change so quickly.
 How little thought we give to things we own and use.

-When Tom arrived to help me load the food, he even commented that he could hear the Christmas music as soon as he got out of his car.
-He was surprised that everything was ready to go.
-I had lined all of the boxes with every towel I owned, and carefully nestled the containers in the boxes to avoid spills.
+When Tom arrived to help me load the food, he was surprised that everything was ready to go.
+I had lined all of the boxes with every towel I owned and carefully nestled the containers in the boxes to avoid spills.
 No, turkey gravy wouldn’t taste good on pumpkin pie.
-Fortunately, the only heavy box contained the turkey.
+Fortunately, the turkey fit in the largest box.
 I had forgotten that Judy and Tom lived in a typical narrow San Francisco row house, with the garage and entry on the street, and the main living area a full flight of steep stairs up from the entry.
 It took several trips, but everything traveled without spilling.

 That Thanksgiving was a life-changing event for me.
 I learned that prayers are answered, often in ways that we could never imagine.
 I also learned that when we’re ready and willing to serve others who need our help, we can leave behind our own needs.
 And we can grow out of the pain, to enjoy new adventures ahead.

-Warmest wishes for a wonderful Thanksgiving, filled with abundance of happiness and love.
+Warmest wishes for a wonderful Thanksgiving, filled with an abundance of happiness and love.

 © Copyright 2016 D. P. Design – All Rights Reserved.
 “See the Possibilities.
 Create a Positive Difference.”